ezzing/3DLayout-documentation/README.md

     }

     {
-      id: the layout id, you need this id to load the project or retrieve information,
+      id: the layout id (integer), you need this id to load the project or retrieve information,
       title: A title for the project,
-      address: the address,
+      address: the address
       zip: the zip code,
       city: the city,
       province: the province,